 Pros/Cons of Hand Nailing:

 Hand Nailing means the shingle is being nailed to the roof the old way, with a hand holding a nail while the other hand uses a hammer.
-Proponents of hand nailing will tell you it’s a more consistent method and leads to better craftsmanship, as none of the nails are over or under driven into the shingle.
+Proponents of hand nailing will tell you it’s a more consistent method and leads to better craftsmanship, as none of the nails are over or under-driven into the shingle.
 The caveat is that the installer must be experienced in using this method to achieve consistency and must work with reasonable speed to complete the job efficiently.
 Few roofers these days have mastered this skill.

 Pros/Cons of Nail Guns:

 A nail gun mechanically feeds nails from a nail coil and drives them into the shingle by pulling a trigger.
-The gun is powered by an air compressor that is set to a certain psi for driving nails into a given shingle type.
+The gun is powered by an air compressor set to a certain psi for driving nails into a given shingle type.
 Nail guns are usually much faster than hand nailing.
-It takes little time to teach a roofer to efficiently use a nail gun, and consistency is achieved through setting the gun’s psi so nails are driven in with the same force every time.
+It takes little time to teach a roofer to use a nail gun, and consistency is achieved by setting the gun’s psi so nails are driven in with the same force every time.

 For more information or to discuss your specific roof repair needs, message us or give us a call.